amoeba-rb/amoeba/README.md

       has_and_belongs_to_many :sections

       amoeba do
-        exclude_field :images
+        exclude_association :images
         propagate :strict
       end
     end

     class Shirt < Product
-      include_field :images
+      include_association :images
-      include_field :sections
+      include_association :sections
       prepend :title => "Copy of "
     end

 In this example, the only processing that will happen when a Shirt is duplicated is whatever processing is allowed by the parent.
-So in this case the parent's `exclude_field` directive takes precedence over the child's `include_field` settings, and not only that, but none of the other settings for the child are used either.
+So in this case the parent's `exclude_association` directive takes precedence over the child's `include_association` settings, and not only that, but none of the other settings for the child are used either.
 The `prepend` setting of the child is completely ignored.

 ##### Parenting and Precedence